-His administrative career began in 1966 in System Administration for the State University of New York.
+His administrative career began in 1966 for the State University of New York in System Administration.
 In 1970, he was appointed assistant vice chancellor of policy and planning.
-While serving as president of Empire Stare College, he also served as a vice chancellor for educational technology and as interim president for SUNY Old Westbury.
-In 1998, Dr. Hall accepted the position of chancellor at Antioch University, where he remained until 2002.
+While serving as president of Empire State College, he also served as a vice chancellor for educational technology and as interim president for SUNY Old Westbury (1980-1981).
+In 1998, Dr. Hall accepted the position of chancellor at Antioch University, serving until 2002.

-In his retirement, he has served as an independent educational consultant from 2002 to 2016, and worked with the Commission on Quality Assurance and Alternative Higher Education.
-Among his books, Dr. Hall has authored texts on the subject of education, including In Opposition to Core Curriculum: Alternative Models for Undergraduate Education with Barbara Kevles (1982) and Access Through Innovation: New Colleges for New Students (1981).
-He was also the editor of the American Problem Series: Forging the American Character (1971) in the American Problem Studies.
+In his retirement, he has served as an independent educational consultant from 2002 to 2018, and worked with the Commission on Quality Assurance and Alternative Higher Education, and the Presidents' Forum.
+Among his books, Dr. Hall has authored texts on education, including In Opposition to Core Curriculum: Alternative Models for Undergraduate Education with Barbara Kevles (1982) and Access Through Innovation: New Colleges for New Students (1991).
+He was also the editor of Forging the American Character (1971) in Holt Rinehart's American Problem Series.